openelections/fec_results_generator/README.md

 ## Usage

-In `irb`, create an instance of the JSONGenerator class:
+In `irb`, create an instance of the JsonGenerator class:

 ```ruby
 g = FecResultsGenerator::JsonGenerator.new(:year => 2000)